pravn27/ds-algo-coding-challenge/namaste-dsa/easy/recursion/07/requirement&approach.md

   - using Recursion

-    - Get the pattern, when keep divide number by 2, till we get 1 or less than 1
+    - Get the pattern, keep divide number n by 2, till we get 1 or less than 1
     - what is the base condition ?
       - if n == 1 return true
       - else if (n < 1 || n % 2 != 0) return false